Rajasthani people: Rajasthani paintings

-The colorful tradition of Rajasthani people reflects in art of paintings as well.
+The colourful tradition of Rajasthani people reflects in art of paintings as well.
 This painting style is called Maru-Gurjar painting.
 It throws light on the royal heritage of ancient Rajasthan.
-Under the Royal patronage, various styles of paintings developed, cultivated, and practiced in Rajasthan, and painting styles reached their pinnacle of glory by 15th to 17th centuries.
+Under the Royal patronage, various styles of paintings developed, cultivated, and practised in Rajasthan, and painting styles reached their pinnacle of glory by 15th to 17th centuries.
 The major painting styles are phad paintings, miniature paintings, kajali paintings, gemstone paintings, etc. There is incredible diversity and imaginative creativity found in Rajasthani paintings.
 Major schools of art are Mewar, Marwar, Kishangarh, Bundi, Kota, Jaipur, and Alwar.